Hello-Ship-Code/DS-with-C/08-Linked_List/README.md

 using stack insert data in stack and divide the stack length /2 and pop that many number of elements from stack and the remaining last one is middle

-intersection of 2 linked list using stack
+intersection of 2 linked list using 2 stack insert data in stack  pop that many equal elements by maintaining a copy of previous if different we found the intersection